nftstorage/ucan.storage/readme.md

 }
 ```

-## Using UCANs with NFT.Storage - In Beta
+## Using UCANs with NFT.Storage - Preview Feature

 <!-- TODO: move this section into the NFT.Storage docs & link from here -->

+_Use of UCANs to delegate upload permissions in NFT.Storage is currently a Preview Feature.
+If you use and have any feedback, please leave feedback in [this Github Discussion](https://github.com/nftstorage/nft.storage/discussions/1591)!_

 [NFT.Storage](https://nft.storage) is a free service for storing NFT data on the decentralized [Filecoin](https://filecoin.io) storage network, with content retrieval via [IPFS](https://ipfs.io).